New cloud eco-systems set to resolve service provider pressure

 1. Variety of ADC form factors including software and hardware-based solutions, and a hybrid solution that combine both, can be chosen depending on customer requirements.

-• Software-based application delivery controllers that can be installed quickly on commodity hardware above a hypervisor, enabling customers to reduce hardware costs, deliver on data centre consolidation initiatives and increase flexibility.
+• Software-based application delivery controllers that can be installed quickly on commodity hardware above a hypervisor, enabling customers to reduce hardware costs, deliver on data center consolidation initiatives and increase flexibility.